 Specialty coffee drinks are unbelievably high in calories and have most certainly contributed to our out of control obesity.
 We all know people who perpetually have a Venti coffee cup in hand.
 Hot, cold, whipped cream, straw, sprinkles, syrup… a Starbucks Caramel Brûlée Latte yummily featured on the CHALKBOARD has 560 calories and the Pumpkin Spice Latte 510… and that’s just crazy.
 We all know people who arrive at the office with one in hand and come back from lunch with another.

 If you love coffee, order a coffee and add Splenda, fat free milk, nutmeg and cinnamon at the counter!
-An occasional splurge can be more along lines of a plain cappuccino which is more like coffee and less like an ice cream sundae.
+Your daily coffee can be more along lines of a regular cappuccino which is more like coffee and less like an ice cream sundae.
+Shift your boundaries and enjoy things that fit in your caloric budget.

 3. Cream Cheese

 Reduced fat cream cheese, called Neufchâtel, is really good and has about half the calories.
-Most helpful would be to swap the hub cap sized bagel for something better for you that does not require cream cheese (or at least not that much of the stuff).
+Even better would be for you to swap the hub cap sized bagel for something better for you that does not require cream cheese (or at least not that much of the high fat stuff).

 4. Salad Dressing